SSSD/sssd/contrib/ci/README.md

 The rest of the required packages CI will attempt to install itself, using the distribution's package manager invoked through sudo.

-A sudo rule can be employed to selectively avoid password prompts on Red Hat
+A sudo rule can be employed to selectively avoid password prompts on RHEL
 distros:

     <USER> ALL=(ALL:ALL) NOPASSWD: /usr/bin/yum --assumeyes install -- *

+on Fedora distros:

+    # We need to use yum-deprecated on Fedora because of BZ1215208.
+    <USER> ALL=(ALL:ALL) NOPASSWD: /usr/bin/yum-deprecated --assumeyes install -- *

 and Debian-based distros: